cloudberrydb/cloudberrydb/DEV_SETUP.md

 source ~/.bashrc
 ```

-Then, type in the following to create the required data directories:
+Then, type in the following commands to create the required data directories:
 ```shell
 mkdir -p $GPDATA/master
 mkdir -p $GPDATA/segments
 ```

-We also need to setup up ssh keys, by typing (in the guest shell) the following
+We also need to setup up `ssh` keys, which can be be accomplished by typing
-commands:
+(in the guest shell) the following commands:
 ```shell
 gpssh-exkeys -h `hostname`
 hostname >> $GPDATA/hosts
 ```

-We need to create a configuration file for GPDB.
-Let's setup a cluster with
+We also need to create a configuration file for GPDB.
+Let us setup a cluster
-one master and two segments.
+with one master and two segments.
 Type in the following commands into the guest
 shell to create a configuration file called ``gpinitsystem_config``.
 ```shell
 GPCFG=$GPDATA/gpinitsystem_config